All Episodes

 Well, thank you for taking my call, Rush.

-And it further demonstrates your point that he's damaging the country and the economy purposefully.
+I think this QE2 is completely at Obama's behest, and it further demonstrates your point that he's damaging the country and the economy purposefully.

 Well, we're trying to monetize our debt.

-The Chicoms hate it.
+The CHICOMs hate it.

-Um the the Germans hate it.
+The Germans hate it.

 They all have had experience with runaway inflation.